ganeti/ganeti/doc/design-2.1.rst

 =========

-Ganeti 2.1 will add features to help further automatization of cluster operations, further improbe scalability to even bigger clusters, and make it easier to debug the Ganeti core.
+Ganeti 2.1 will add features to help further automatization of cluster operations, further improve scalability to even bigger clusters, and make it easier to debug the Ganeti core.

 Background